 Set Your Playlist Before Taking Off

 Scrolling through a music player filled with potentially thousands of songs is enough to take your eyes off the road for several seconds.
 Set up your playlist before you drive, and put your music player somewhere unreachable so you’re not tempted to grab it while driving.
 If you need to change the radio, make sure you’re completely stopped.

 Use Technology to Keep You Safe

 Technology can actually be an asset to staying safe while driving.
 Apple phones with iOS 11 operating systems and later come with a Do Not Disturb While Driving feature, which keeps phones silent and keeps screens dark.
 People who message you while driving will receive an auto-reply that you are driving.
-OneTap is an app that works similarly for Android.
-There’s also an app called Drivemode for Android that enables hands-free message and call responses.
+There’s an app called Drivemode for Android that enables hands-free message and call responses.
 Check the cell phone laws for your state before using a phone in any capacity while driving, since text messaging while driving is illegal in most states.

 Knowing that just 2 seconds is enough time to double your chance of an accident, pull over to the side of the road whenever you need to handle something.
 This can include: